-The reasons for the difference are due to different valuation bases for the respective calculations.
+The reasons for the difference in the Technical Provisions in Financial Statements and Solvency II Technical Provisions are due to different valuation bases for the respective calculations.

-The Solvency II Technical Provisions are on a discounted, best estimate basis, allowing for all future cash flows associated with claims and expenses associated with business to which Vhi Insurance is obligated as at 31 December 2022.
+The Solvency II Technical Provisions are on a discounted, best estimate basis, allowing for all future cash flows associated with claims and expenses for all business to which Vhi Insurance is obligated as at 31 December 2023.